Show All Answers

 NOTE: Due to cost-cutting procedures in place by the Iredell-Statesville school system, it may be the case that Camp Iredell will not be allowed to travel for some of the Fridays during camp (June & July).
 We have a use-agreement with I-SS regarding facility use and bus use.
 We may not be allowed to use the buses on Fridays in June & July, which means we will plan activities to be done at the sites on those days.
 This would not effect any scheduling on Mondays-Thursdays, and may only effect some, but not all, of our Fridays.
 This would not effect Camp Iredell Adventures, because they travel by van.

-Online, by phone, or in our office!
+Online, by phone, or at our Recreation Center!

 If you are a return customer, please do NOT create a new account!
 Use your previous account (contact our office if you need assistance).
 If you are a new customer, you will need to create an account.
 Accounts are free!
 Each family will need a parent/guardian to create a family/individual account, and then you may add members/children to that family account (minors cannot create accounts).